 After three years at Warwick you will be familiar with our teaching methods and the use of questionnaires to obtain feedback on the individual modules.
 You are reminded that if you feel that there are serious problems with a module that should be addressed immediately you should discuss the matter with the person giving the module or with one of: Your Personal Tutor, the Director of Studies, the Senior Tutor or one of your Staff Student Liaison Committee representatives.

 Your Personal Tutor

-Normally you will retain the same personal tutor you had in the previous years.
-Whilst your personal tutor will not organise group Academic Tutorials this year it is important that you remain in regular contact with your tutor.
+Normally you will retain the same personal tutor you had in the previous two years.
+Whilst your personal tutor will not organise group Academic Tutorials this year, it is important that you remain in regular contact with your tutor.
 You should see them at least at the beginning and end of each term to discuss your progress and option choices.